2005 FIFA U-17 World Championship

-The 2005 FIFA U-17 World Championship, the eleventh edition of the tournament, was held in the cities of Lima, Trujillo, Chiclayo, Piura and Iquitos in Peru between 16 September and 2 October 2005.
+The 2005 FIFA U-17 World Championship, the eleventh edition of the tournament, was held in the cities of Lima, Trujillo, Chiclayo, Piura, and Iquitos in Peru from 16 September to 2 October 2005.
 Players born after 1 January 1988 could participate in this tournament.
-Mexico beat favorite Brazil by 3–0 in the final, making it the first U-17 Championship for Mexico.
+Mexico beat favorites and defending champions Brazil 3–0 in the final, winning its first U-17 Championship title.